ProtikNag/Simple-Snake-Game/README.md

 1. Install Python on your PC.
 You can install and download it from here - http://www.python.org.

-2. You need to install IDLE software.
-(For Ubuntu) From the terminal, type in "sudo apt-get install idle3".
-The root password is needed to install IDLE.

-3. Now you've to install Pygame.
-For Ubuntu, type in "sudo apt-get install python-pygame".
+2. Now you've to install Pygame and other dependencies.
+Run the following command in the project directory

-4. Start IDLE.
-From terminal just type "idle3".

-5. Now fetch this repo to your own machine.

-6. From IDLE window open the file named "snake_game.py".
+        pip install --user -r requirements.txt

+3. Run the python script "snake_game.py".
+To run from the terminal/command prompt run the following command

+        python snake_game.py

-7. The game will start.
+4. The game will start.

-8. Play as the instructions say.
+5. Play as the instructions say.